dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 One of the key steps in configuring `kdump` is to reserve a portion of the system's memory for the `kdump` kernel.
 This is done using the `crashkernel` parameter, which specifically reserves memory for the `kdump` kernel during boot.

+The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
+Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
+Only one of these options to preserve a crash dump file can be set at a time.
+The default behavior is to store it in the `/var/crash` directory of the local file system.

+## Minimize Core Dump Files

 The `kdump` service uses a `core_collector` program to capture the crash dump image.
 In rhel, the `makedumpfile` utility is the default `core_collector`.
 It helps shrink the dump file by:

 - Compressing the size of a crash dump file and copying only necessary pages using various `dump_levels`